 We love finding ways of focusing on the things that we appreciate and are grateful for.
 We find that the more we notice what we like and enjoy, the more we find to appreciate and every moment is more positive.
 See what we mean with this game.read more

 A good number of friends have expressed awe, appreciation, even envy over what we are up to.
 Depending upon my mood, I have different reactions.
 My most sarcastic response is something like this "You too can lose your house and most of your income and live this...read more

 How do I value myself?
 I am certainly not the first to notice that we tend to evaluate our own worth by our ability to contribute or produce in the world.
-And, lately, I have gotten a lot of appreciation for doing meaningful work, supporting service...read more
+And, lately, I have gotten a lot of appreciation for doing meaningful work, supporting service members, their...read more

 This weekend is the unofficial beginning of spring in Canada because tomorrow is Victoria Day, and this weekend Canadians tend to head for "cottage country" to begin the summer parties and outdoor play.
 Last week the neighbor called to warn us the liquor store...read more